billyschmidt/ready-challenge/README.md

 # Ready-challenge

-* I've updated the Dockerfile with some improvements:
+I've updated the Dockerfile with some improvements:
 * Uses a specific Node.js version for consistency.
-* Separates copying of the package.json file and running npm install for better caching during the build process.
+* Separates copying of the package.json file and running npm install for better caching
 * Utilizes the smaller node:12.18.3-alpine image for the second stage.
 * Uses the COPY command instead of ADD for simplicity.
-* Adds a non-root user (node) for enhanced security.
+* Adds a non-root user for security.
 * Specifies the default command to start the Node.js application.

 ## Architectural Design/Assumptions:
-The web-based service is stateless, allowing horizontal scaling.
+This web service is stateless, allowing horizontal scaling.
-AWS is used as the cloud provider.
+AWS is the cloud provider.
-Amazon Elastic Container Service (ECS) is chosen for container orchestration.
+Amazon ECS is chosen for container orchestration.
-AWS Application Load Balancer (ALB) is used for load balancing and distribution of incoming traffic.
+AWS ALB is used for load balancing.

 ## Deployment Diagram
 ```